 When security analysts determine the safety of a given system, they look at a program’s attack surface, which is defined by the places in the program that are exposed to an attacker.
 When we look at tainted data, this is essentially what we’re talking about — sources of taint correspond closely to the program’s attack surface.
 Taint sources are locations in the program where data is being read from a potentially risky source, and include things like environment variables, data, files, file metadata (such as a file’s permissions or data stamps), the network or information bus, the system clock, or network services (such as the results of a DNS query).

 An attacker can use these unverified channels to trigger security vulnerabilities or cause programs to crash.
 Many different types of issues can be triggered by tainted data.
 In addition to the few that Wikipedia mentioned above, these issues include command injections, cross-site scripting, arithmetic overflow, or path traversal.
-(For a technical deep-dive into a buffer overrun vulnerability, I highly recommend the whitepaper Protecting Against Tainted Data in Embedded Apps with Static Analysis, written by our VP of Engineering, Paul Anderson.)

 So how does this relate back to static analysis and CodeSonar, our commercially available SAST tool?